arrow-kt/arrow/arrow-libs/core/arrow-docs/docs/patterns/glossary/README.md

 The number of extra extension functions that you get per typeclass can be from one in `Eq` to 17 (!) in `Foldable`.

 * Abstracting over behavior.
 Like any other interface, you can use them in your functions and classes as a way of talking about the capabilities of the implementation, without exposing the details.
-This way, you can create APIs that work the same for `Option`, `Try`, or `Observable`.
+This way, you can create APIs that work the same for `Option` or `Observable`.

 You can read more about all the [typeclasses]({{ '/typeclasses/intro' | relative_url }}) that Arrow provides in its [section of the docs]({{ '/typeclasses/intro' | relative_url }}).